up-csi/rfc-modules/src/rfc/rfc-02.typ

 = Repository Configuration
 Due to its ease-of-use, SvelteKit, with TailwindCSS for styling, SHOULD be used for web development until a faster and more intuitive framework has _matured_.

 Due to package maturity and stability, projects SHOULD use the Node.js runtime environment until #link(<need-pkg>)[necessary packages] in a more performant runtime environment have _matured_.
-Further, until a more performant package manager has _matured_ (i.e. v.1), `pnpm` SHOULD be used.
+Further, until a more performant package manager has _matured_ (i.e., v.1), `pnpm` SHOULD be used.

 #note[
     This RFC is subject to change if better technologies mature and/or missing technologies and/or standards are added.